Crime and safety

 On public transport, doping scams have occasionally been a problem, with individuals managing to drug tourists and relieve them of their belongings.
 It’s best not to accept gifts of food or drink on public transport, even at the risk of causing offence.

-Approaches in the street from “schoolboys” with sponsorship forms (only primary education is free, and even then, books, uniforms and even furniture have to be bought) and from “refugees” with long stories are not uncommon and probably best shrugged off, even though some, unfortunately, may be genuine.
+Approaches in the street from “schoolboys” with sponsorship forms (education is free, but books and uniforms have to be bought) and from “refugees” with long stories are not uncommon and probably best shrugged off, even though some, unfortunately, may be genuine.
 Also beware of people offering to change money on the street, especially in Nairobi, which is usually a trick to get you down an alley where you can be relieved of your cash.

 Drug and other offences